THE DELHI INTERNATIONAL ARBITRATION CENTRE (DIAC) (ARBITRATION PROCEEDINGS) RULES 2023

-19.1 All statements, documents or other information supplied to the Tribunal and the Coordinator by one party shall simultaneously be supplied to the other party.
+19.1 All statements, documents or other information supplied to the Tribunal and DIAC by one party shall simultaneously be supplied to the other party

-19.3 The Tribunal may at any time during the proceedings, if it considers it appropriate, require the parties, in consultation with the Tribunal, to prepare an agreed list of issues to be determined by the Tribunal.
+19.3 The Tribunal may, at any time during the proceedings, if it considers it appropriate, require the parties with its consultation, to prepare an agreed list of issues to be determined by the Tribunal.

 20. Jurisdiction -

-20.1 Any objection by a party to the existence or, to the competence of the DIAC to administer an arbitration, before the Tribunal is appointed, shall be placed in the first instance before the Chairperson or the Sub-Committee appointed by the Chairperson for that purpose.
+20.1 Any objection by a party to the competence of the DIAC to administer an arbitration, before the Tribunal is appointed, shall be placed in the first instance before the Chairperson or the Sub-Committee appointed by the Chairperson for that purpose.